FomTarro/skeletom-net/src/blogs/larvitar.md

 <span class="font-tiny translucent italic caption">This Larvitar is a darker shade of green than normal.
 He will evolve into a sandy-colored Tyranitar.</span>

 Additionally, long-time fans of the game might also know that there's a trick known as the "[Masuda Method](https://bulbapedia.bulbagarden.net/wiki/Masuda_method)" that can drastically increase the odds of hatched Pokémon being Shiny.
-The trick simply involves breeding two Pokémon who originated from games with different language settings, and increases the Shiny odds sixfold; up to <span class=highlight>6/4096</span>, or <span class=highlight>1/683</span>.
+It simply involves breeding two Pokémon who originated from games with different language settings, and increases the Shiny odds sixfold; up to <span class=highlight>6/4096</span>, or <span class=highlight>1/683</span>.

 ---